-A temperature transmitter is a device that reads a temperature sensor’s signal, then converts it into an analog or digital signal.
+A temperature transmitter is a device that reads a temperature sensor’s signal, then converts it into an analogue or digital signal.

 If you have to install a sensor far from your control room, then you increase the risk of distortion and interference.
 Therefore you want a transmitter to amplify and transmit the signal to the control room.
 We shall analyze them here:

 DIN rail mount

 These temperature transmitters have an input voltage range of 8 to 35 volts, and you’ll find them used widely because of their low cost.
 While this type has been around the longest, extensive cabling can make it less accurate.